enkidevs/curriculum/JavaScript/Ecmascript 2015/introducing-proxy.md

 obj.someProp; //enki
 ```

-So we need to be sure to access the obj via the proxy wrapper:
+..so we need to be sure to access the obj via the proxy wrapper:
 ```
 p.someProp //some prop was accessed
 ```

-Proxies can also be used to intercept set calls – maybe for example we want to validate a value passed in without changing the underlying code:
+Proxies can also be used to intercept set calls.
+Maybe for example we want to validate a value passed in without changing the underlying code:

 ```
 var setWrapper = {
 set: function(obj, prop, value) {
-    if (prop === 'company') {
+ if (prop === "company") {
   if (value!="enki"){
    return;
   }
  }
 }
 ```

 ---